sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/handling_errored_changesets.md

 - Internal network errors
 - ...

-Examples of errors that requires [manual retrying](#manual-retrying-by-re-applying-the-campaign-spec):
+Examples of errors that requires [manual retrying](#manual-retrying-by-re-applying-the-batch-change-spec):

-- No [campaigns credentials](configuring_user_credentials.md) have been setup for the affected code host
+- No [Batch Changes credentials](configuring_user_credentials.md) have been setup for the affected code host
 - The configured code host connection needs a different type of credentials (e.g. SSH keys, which are currently not supported)
-- A pull request for the specified branch already exists in another campaign
+- A pull request for the specified branch already exists in another batch change
 - ...

 ## Automatic retrying of errored changesets

-When Sourcegraph campaigns marks a changeset as **Retrying** it's automatically going to retry publishing it for up to 60 times.
+When Sourcegraph batch changes marks a changeset as **Retrying** it's automatically going to retry publishing it for up to 60 times.

 No user action is needed.